 On the 6th December 2019, around 200 local Palestinians gathered by the side of road 574, running out of Tulkarm and southeast between the villages of Khirbet Jubara and Izbat Shufa.
 Local media were there, and so were many candidates for the upcoming local elections.
 It was a Friday, and many attending were taking the opportunity to catch up on the week’s events.
 At 11:30 in the morning, they began to pray.

 Raed Mahmoud is one farmer who was at the protest, and owns land on the affected site.
 He said that he was not informed about Israel’s plans and only found out by searching for them online.
-He also highlights the negative effects that will come after construction, such as air and water pollution: “They’re not just taking our land, they’re taking our clean air and clean water.
-They’re taking our quality of life”.
+He also highlighted the negative effects that will come after construction, such as air and water pollution.